magento/merchdocs/src/catalog/product-image-placeholders.md

 title: Image Placeholders
 ---

 Magento uses temporary images as placeholders until the permanent product images become available.
 A different placeholder can be uploaded for each role.
-The initial placeholder image is the Magento logo, which you can replace with an image of your choice.
+The initial placeholder image is the Magento logo, which you can replace with the image of your choice.

 ![]({% link images/images/storefront-image-placeholder.png %}){: .zoom}
 _Image Placeholder_